briannamulligan/SQlTrainingDOH/README.md

 8. Write a query to count current and discontinued products.
 9. Write a query to get Product list (name, units on order , units in stock) of stock is less than the quantity on order.

+## Week 3 links:
+SQLite Online with Northwind DBs loaded- https://sqliteonline.com/#urldb=https://raw.githubusercontent.com/jpwhite3/northwind-SQLite3/master/dist/northwind.db
+HW:
+All together: Provide total quantity, total sum of ordered stuff (with applied discounts) per customer, showing also amounts per category + showing flag if customer has both anything for particular category
+If time or as homework:
+1.List all Suppliers with all Products (ID, Name) they offer 2.Number of Orders by Customer Country and Year 3.Count of how many employees are associated with no orders, one order, or more than one order

 ## Additonal resources: